Key Facts

 FAQ

-Can I calculate natural logarithms with this tool?
+Can I calculate the natural logarithm (ln) with this tool?

-What is the minimum value I can enter?
+What is the maximum decimal precision I can set?